adnammit/notes/dotnet.md

 ## MVC
 * **model**: the data model that is ultimately displayed in the view. model is responsible for communicating with the db
-* **view**: the UI of the app, consisting of HTML, CSS and JS. displays the data sourced from the model by calling the controllerc
+* **view**: the UI of the app, consisting of HTML, CSS and JS. displays the data sourced from the model by calling the controller
 * **controller**: a layer between the view and the model; keeps secret stuff in the model hidden

 ### Models